arngolo/IoF50/README.md

 - Check GCS's bucket/object content (spectral indices) and update in database (SpectralIndex table).
 - Ask to save output image somewhere else before a new image is classified.
 - Fix warning message on put request (currently requires page refresh).
+- Explore Atmospheric correction and radiometric calibration for a better classification.